Gitanjalikashyap/Induction-program-/README.md

  College: Guru Nanak Dev Engineering College, Ludhiana🏫
  <br>
  Induction Program Summary
-The Induction Program was conducted on 31 July for [CSE and IT] and it was an enlightening experience for us as first-year students.
+<br>The Induction Program was conducted on 31 July for [CSE and IT] and it was an enlightening experience for us as first-year students.
 It helped us understand the college culture, faculty, and various academic and non-academic opportunities.

 ✅ Department-wise Introduction